search the site

 Because of her courageous efforts and risks, Malala was nominated for the 2011 International Children’s Peace Prize.
 She also won the first ever Pakistani National Peace Prize for her efforts to inspire her nation.
 Malala didn’t let the public praise go to her head, but continued in her efforts of uniting others to stand up against the terrorists.
 She also began to organize plans to launch an organization to find ways to make it easier for poor girls to achieve their educational dreams.

 “I think of it often and imagine the scene clearly.
 Even if they come to kill me, I will tell them what they are trying to do is wrong, that education is our basic right.” —Malala Yousafzai

 In the months that followed, many community leaders began to be targeted, assaulted or killed by covert Taliban attacks.
 Malala’s family wondered if she would be in danger because of her recent publicity, but assumed that grown men, even the Taliban, would follow their religious beliefs and not harm a young girl.

 Sadly, the family’s hopes would be proven false.
 On October 9th 2012 Malala was returning home on a school bus with other students.
 A man boarded the bus and called out for Malala.
 When she was identified, he shot Malala and the student who identified her and fled the scene.

 With a bullet in her neck and one in her head, Malala was rushed off to emergency surgery.
 The Taliban publicly boasted about their assassination attempt by stating that Malala and her father will die at their hands.
-As of this writing, Malala has been flown to England to receive further treatment, though she remains in critical condition.
-The nation of Pakistan waits in hope for the full recovery for the young girl who has inspired them to join the fight against injustice.
+Malala was flown to England to receive further treatment where she recovered.
+She has recently been traveling encouraging support for female education despite further threats by the Taliban.
+In 2013 she became the youngest person to be nominated for the Nobel Peace Prize.